Ventus218/sleep-detection-and-safety-pull-over/README.md

 <img src="./doc/sensors.png" style="height: 800px"/>

+The radar should be placed roughly at 20 cm from the ground.

 Regarding the internal camera framing the driver face it should be positioned near the sun visor in front of him, resulting in an image feed like the following.